 When you create a payment button, it will give you code like this example.

-Any bitcoin sent using the sample button will be donated to the Bitcoin Foundation.
+Any bitcoin sent using the sample button will be donated to Khan Academy.

 The button generator is the easiest way to get started:

 The only required paramaters are a name and price.
 The rest can be set when you create the button or later via the

 data-* attributes will override any attributes you set in the button generator.